 DGEL does not publish consolidated financial statements as it has taken advantage of the exemption under Section 401 of the Companies Act 2006.
 A proforma consolidated IFRS Group Statement of Financial Position ("Group SOFP") is produced for the regulated related undertakings but is not published.
-There are no differences between the entities included in the consolidated Group SOFP under IFRS and the scope for the consolidated data determined in accordance with Article 335 of the Solvency II Regulation.
+There are no differences between the entities included in the consolidated Group SOFP under IFRS and the scope for the consolidated data determined in accordance with Article 335 of the Solvency II Regulation, except for the PAC agreement which under IFRS is viewed as a reinsurance contract for accounting purposes when considering all Group parties involved but under Solvency II follows the contractual nature of the agreement which is a loan arrangement.